Vishihereforcodes/INTERVIEW-QUESTIONS/DP/README.md

 * If we have any optimum keyword in our problem like maximum , minimum etc.

 ## How to proceed in a DP problem?
-* Don't jump into Bottom up solutio of DP directly , first try to solve the problem by recursion then memoize the recursion using DP matrix in which we store pre-processed outputs for some particular input values , then convert the recursion into its iterative version by using loops and DP table.
+* Don't jump into Bottom up solution of DP directly , first try to solve the problem by recursion then memoize the recursion using DP matrix in which we store pre-processed outputs for some particular input values , then convert the recursion into its iterative version by using loops and DP table.